george-pearson/website-jekyll/_posts/2019-02-26-svg-path-animations.md

 Hey that animation was pretty cool, right?
 Just click on him again to re-run it.
 Today's post is on how to create awesome SVG line animations like the one above.

 ## SVG Paths
-In general the SVG path format can seem rather cryptic:
+The SVG path format can seem rather cryptic:
 ```xml
 	<svg id="coffee" class="coffee" xmlns="http://www.w3.org/2000/svg"
 		width="250"